techidaily/site-fox-helps/source/_posts/new-maximize-zooms-value-triad-of-conversion-mastery-for-2024.md

 Zoom recording not converting errors may be fixed by checking the disk capacity and, if required, making some space available.
 Additionally, the problem will persist if you shut down the computer while converting the recording or rename the .zoom file.
 If the conversion of your Zoom recording to MP4 is unsuccessful, try the two methods mentioned above.
 How can the Zoom recording not converting problem be fixed?
 To convert a Zoom recording to MP4, use the steps listed above.
 If your Zoom recording isn't in MP4 format, as mentioned above, you may convert it using a video converter.

-[Free Download](https://tools.techidaily.com/wondershare/filmora/download/)For Win 7 or later(64-bit)
+[Free Download](https://tools.techidaily.com/wondershare/filmora/download/) For Win 7 or later(64-bit)

-[Free Download](https://tools.techidaily.com/wondershare/filmora/download/)For macOS 10.14 or later
+[Free Download](https://tools.techidaily.com/wondershare/filmora/download/) For macOS 10.14 or later

-[Free Download](https://tools.techidaily.com/wondershare/filmora/download/)For macOS 10.14 or later
+[Free Download](https://tools.techidaily.com/wondershare/filmora/download/) For macOS 10.14 or later

 **Steps to Record Zoom and Export the Video as Mp4 Format**

-##### Step1Download and Install [Filmora](https://tools.techidaily.com/wondershare/filmora/download/)
+##### Step1Download and Install Filmora

 In the first step, visit the official website to download the latest version of Filmora for your PC.
 Afterwards, launch the installer to initiate the installation process.
 Upon completion, you'll be directed to the Filmora launcher as shown below: